typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

 # Problem

-Templates render usually depends on dynamic data generated in component class (async service call, dynamic properties, etc.).
-Therefore, it's essential to process the data and provide values for the template using component property fields (both regular and Observable) and not use function calls for that purpose.
+Templates often depend on dynamic data computed in their component classes, e.g. from an async service call, dynamic properties, etc. Therefore, it's essential to process the data and provide values for the template using component properties as opposed to function calls.

-Angular can't predict whether value return from the function could change or not, so by default it will perform it once again on every Change Detection check.
+Angular can't predict whether the value returned from the function could change or not and by default it will call the function on every change detection cycle.
 Potentially in complex components, such functions could be called many times per second, resulting in poor performance.

-Here is a couple of examples:
+Here are a couple of examples:

 ```typescript
 @Component({